dwarvesf/react-native-boilerplate/docs/DEPLOYMENT.md

 # Deployment

-We use [https://netlify.com](Netlify) for Continuous Deployment at the moment but you can choose another service for deployment.
-Just make sure you set up the right build command and the correct path to app bundles.
+## Deployment for Android
+1. For AAB, run command `yarn android:generateAAB`.
+Navigate to the output file to get the generated AAB output file.
+2. For APK, run command `yarn android:generateAPK`.
+Navigate to the output file to get the generated APK output file.

+## Use code-push

 ## Main App